A delicious hot cross bun wreath for Easter with cranberries and white chocolate is the ultimate centerpiece for your Easter table.

 Depending on the size of the wreath you want (this will also be dictated by the size of pan/baking vessel you have), this recipe might make more buns than you can fit in the wreath.
 However, you can bake the rest of the dough in a baking sheet or make more than one wreath.
 This dough also freezes really well.
 Simply defrost the dough and allow to rise for 30 minutes before baking as directed.

-How to make cranberry white chocolate hot cross buns
+How to make a hot cross bun wreath

 Why are hot cross buns eaten at Easter?